-In this class focused on moving to a circular economy, students will discuss ways we view waste, and how we can change our mindset to one of "reduce, reuse, recycle".
+In this class focused on moving to a circular economy, students will discuss ways we view waste, and how we can adopt the mindset of "reduce, reuse, rot (compost), recycle".
 Then, using Camp's recycling and composting procedures, students will have a friendly competition, with two teams each sorting a pile of waste (curated by Camp staff) into a variety of recycling and composting categories.
-They will then calculate how much waste was diverted from the landfill to see how close they came to zero waste while still following proper recycling and composting procedures.
+This class must be taught by a camp instructor.